SEC asks big hedge funds for employee phone review - Bloomberg News

+The hedge funds include Steve Cohen's Point72 Asset Management and Ken Griffin's Citadel, the report said, citing people familiar with the matter.

-The SEC, Point72 and Citadel did not immediately respond to Reuters request for comment.
+The SEC and Point72 and did not immediately respond to Reuters request for comment, while Citadel said it had no immediate comment.

+Last year, the SEC and the Commodity Futures Trading Commission (CFTC) fined 16 financial firms, including large banks such as Goldman Sachs Group Inc GS.N and Morgan Stanley MS.N, a combined $1.8 billion after staff discussed deals and trades on their personal devices and apps, in a sweeping probe of record-keeping practices.

+Reuters reported in October that the SEC's probe had expanded to investment funds and advisers.

 (Reporting by Niket Nishant in Bengaluru; Editing by Shinjini Ganguli)